id-tech-3-tools/map-compiler/README.md

 ## Compiling
 As of now, all required dependencies are shipped with the project.
 It's built on Windows using MSVC toolset v140.
 The project is x64 only.

+## Wiki
+The [wiki](https://github.com/isRyven/map-compiler/wiki) page has detailed information about all options map compiler currently supports.